 The Institute for NanoBioTechnology at Johns Hopkins University offers undergraduate students from colleges and universities around the country a chance to participate in research projects in the exciting and rapidly growing area of nanobiotechnology, a place where biology, medicine, and nanoscience meet.

-The application for the Summer 2018 REU is open and located here.
-The application will close on February 1, 2018.
+The application for the Summer 2018 REU is closed.

 - 2018 program dates: June 4, 2018 to August 10, 2018.